Chief Executive Officer & Head of Long-Term

 Head of Global Operations

-Mr. Thomsen started his shipping career in 1987 as a shipping trainee at the East Asiatic Company (EAC).
-After graduation, Mr. Thomsen was stationed abroad at the company’s offices first in the USA and England.
-In 1993, he was appointed promoted deputy General Manager of the shipping department of Saudi Industrial Export Company in Riyadh.
-Mr. Thomsen returned to EAC’s bulk division in Copenhagen in 1995, and transferred to the Eitzen Group when they acquired the EAC dry bulk activities in 1997.
-Also in 1997, Mr. Thomsen was promoted to head the Eitzen Bulk operations department, which also includes the responsibility for fuel procurement, laytime and legal commercial issues.
-Since becoming part of the Ultranav Group, these duties have been combined with overseeing the management of the Ultrabulk-owned fleet as well as participating in various formal shipping-related networks and committees.
-His theoretical education has been complimented by a management development programme that includes courses at such institutions as INSEAD.
+Mr. Thomsen is a seasoned shipping professional with over 30 years of experience in the industry.
+In 1987, Mr. Thomsen started his shipping career as a trainee at the East Asiatic Company (EAC).
+After graduation, Mr. Thomsen was stationed abroad first in the USA and later in England, to further his career.
+In 1993, he was appointed Deputy General Manager of the shipping department of Saudi Industrial Export Company in Riyadh.
+This experience added a new dimension to his expertise and exposed him to the workings of the international shipping market.
+Mr. Thomsen returned to EAC’s bulk division in Copenhagen in 1995 and transferred to the Eitzen Group when they acquired the EAC dry bulk activities in 1997.
+Same year, Mr. Thomsen was promoted to head the Eitzen Bulk operations department, where he oversaw fuel procurement, laytime, and legal commercial issues.
+Alongside his professional achievements, Mr. Thomsen is also a passionate people manager.
+He has played a key role in mentoring and guiding the next generation of shipping professionals, helping them to acquire the skills and knowledge necessary to succeed in this dynamic industry.
+As part of Ultrabulk, Mr. Thomsen’s role has expanded to include managing the Ultrabulk owned fleet, oversee the operation of an ever expanding charterered fleet, and participating in various shipping-related networks and committees.
+He has complemented his theoretical education with a management development program that includes courses at institutions such as INSEAD.
 Mr. Thomsen is a Danish citizen and resides in Denmark.

 Chief Financial Officer

-Mr. Fabricius started his career in shipping in 2011 as Shipping Trainee in Nordic Tankers, after which he served as an operator.
-In 2014, he joined Ultranav Business Support, first as Head of Operations Control and then a few years later as Head of Operations Control and Business Intelligence, responsible for creating the Business Intelligence unit we have in Ultrabulk today.
-In 2020, Mr. Fabricius was promoted to Managing Director of Ultranav Business Support, and in 2021, when Ultranav Business Support merged into Ultrabulk, Mr. Fabricius took the position of CFO, while also maintaining the responsibility for the support team.
-Mr. Fabricius has a financial and analytical background and studied a Master of Science in Business Administration and Auditing at Copenhagen Business School in Denmark and in 2022 he attended the Transition to Business Leadership programme at the International Institute for Management Development (IMD) in Switzerland.
+Mr. Fabricius is driven by data and has a passion for optimization.
+His career has been fast paced, and though he only entered the industry in 2011, he currently holds the position as Chief Financial Officer.
+Mr. Fabricius started his career in shipping as Shipping Trainee in Nordic Tankers in 2011, after which he served as Operator.
+In 2014, he joined Ultranav Business Support, first as Head of Operations Control and then a few years later also took charge of creating the Business Intelligence team.
+In 2020, Mr. Fabricius was promoted to Managing Director of Ultranav Business Support, and in 2021, when Ultranav Business Support merged into Ultrabulk, Mr. Fabricius took the position of CFO for Ultrabulk.
+Mr. Fabricius also is responsible for the support team, the BI team and the company’s digitalization efforts.
+Mr. Fabricius has a financial and analytical background and studied a Master of Science in Business Administration and Auditing at Copenhagen Business School in Denmark and later attended the Transition to Business Leadership programme at the International Institute for Management Development (IMD) in Switzerland.
 Mr. Fabricius is Danish citizen and resides in Denmark.

 Board of Directors